openvinotoolkit/nncf/docs/usage/post_training_compression/weights_compression/Usage.md

     <td>0%</td>
     <td></td>
     <td>25.3%</td>
-    <td>0%</td>
+    <td>7.4x</td>
   </tr>
 </tbody></table></div>

-#### Limitations

 - The algorithm is supported for OpenVINO and PyTorch models.
 - The compression applies in-place.
 - The compressed model is not trainable.
 - INT4_SYM, INT4_ASYM, NF4 and E2M1 modes, grouped quantization and mixed precision selection is available for OpenVINO backend only.
-- NF4 support is experimental - models quantized to nf4 should not be faster models quantized to 8-bit integer.
-- E2M1 support is experimental - models quantized to e2m1 should not be faster models quantized to 8-bit integer.
+- NF4, E2M1 support is experimental on GPU - models quantized to nf4/e2m1 should not be faster models quantized to 8-bit integer.

 #### Additional resources